Delors/LectureDoc2/SVGs.md

 that references it.
 Inside `<ld-globals>` that site inherits from `<body>`, which carries `[data-theme]` and therefore `color: var(--color)` — so both `currentColor` and `var(--color)` give the theme's foreground colour.
-Measured in Chromium, `#aes-arrow path` computes to `rgb(26,26,26)` in a light deck and `rgb(255,255,255)` in a dark one, identical to the lines it terminates.
+Measured in Chromium with the shared `#ld-arrow`, the marker's path computes to `rgb(16, 16, 16)` in a light deck and `rgb(255, 255, 255)` in a dark one, identical to the lines it terminates.

-The remaining limitation is honest to state: a marker coloured this way takes the **body's** colour, so an arrow drawn inside an admonition with its own `[data-theme]` will not match that admonition. `context-stroke` is the construct that would fix it, and it is the one Safari lacks.
-If a diagram really needs per-context arrowheads, define a second marker and select it by class.
+A marker coloured this way takes the **body's** colour, so an arrow drawn inside an admonition with its own `[data-theme]` will not match that admonition. `context-stroke` is the construct that would fix it, and it is the one Safari lacks.
+If a diagram needs other arrowhead colours, define one marker per colour and set `color` on the `<marker>` itself, e.g.
+`style="color: var(--accent-color)"` (a `style` attribute, unlike a presentation attribute, may use `var()`).

-An exporter may leave `color="black"` on the `<marker>` element itself — that pins `currentColor` inside the marker to black.
+An exporter may leave `color="black"` on the `<marker>` element — that pins `currentColor` inside the marker to black.
 Remove it.

+### Marker geometry

+`refX`/`refY` name the point of the marker that is placed on the line's end point.
+Without them it is the marker's origin, and an arrowhead drawn from the origin forwards overshoots the line by its full length.
+A stroked arrowhead overshoots further: the mitre of an acute tip extends `stroke-width / (2 · sin(half the tip angle))` beyond the geometric tip.
+A filled, unstroked head and an explicit `refX` make the tip's position predictable.
+The shared `ld-` markers put the tip exactly 1.5 × stroke-width beyond the end point — close enough that the line's own end is hidden under the head.

+### Symbols and `<use>`

+- CSS selectors do not reach into the shadow tree of a `<use>`; inherited properties (`fill`, `stroke`, `fill-opacity`, `stroke-width`, …) do.
+Style the `<use>` element, and let the shapes in the `<symbol>` set only what must not be inherited (`fill="none"` on the grid lines, say).
+- A `<symbol>` establishes its own viewport and clips to it; the outer half of a border stroke disappears unless the symbol has `overflow="visible"`.

 ## 4. Size, units and fonts

-- `viewBox` only, no root `width`/`height`; the directive sizes the element in `ch` so the drawing scales with the slide's font size.
+- `viewBox` only, no root `width`/`height`; the element around the SVG sizes it in `ch` or `lh`, so the drawing scales with the slide's font size.
 - No `px` anywhere.
 Coordinates, `stroke-width` and `font-size` are unitless numbers.
-- `font-size="1"` on the root and relative sizes below it keep labels in proportion when the drawing is scaled.
+- Set `font-size` on the root to the size of a normal label and size other text relative to it.
+Labels then stay in proportion when the drawing is scaled, and lengths given in `em` (as the shared `ld-` classes do for stroke widths and dash patterns) mean the same in every drawing.
 - Monospaced values (hex bytes, code) use the theme's stack:
   `font-family: var(--monospaced-font-family)` — the same one
   `.table-data-monospaced` and `<pre>` use, so a drawing and the surrounding